How Long Does It Take to Back Up iPhone to iCloud/iTunes? Here's The Answer

 Select "Backup", and all manageable iOS devices will be listed below.
 Please choose your iPhone and pick "Backup file(s) to default iTunes backup location" or "Customize" as per your needs.
 Lastly, click "OK" to run the backup.

 As you can see from the just screenshot in step 1 above, you can also go to any of the files types from the left pane of the program and use this tool to back up the corresponding items to this machine selectively.
+For example, if you want to back up the photos on your iPhone to your computer, you just need to select "Photos" and "Albums", preview and check the photos you want to backup, and then click the "Export" button on the top menu bar.

 The Bottom Line